-Royalty fees has been a long-debated topic that intensified after PASPA crumbled to dust in May, struck down by the U.S. Supreme Court (SCOTUS).
+Royalty fees have been a long-debated topic that intensified after PASPA crumbled to dust in May, struck down by the U.S. Supreme Court (SCOTUS).
 While the country’s main sporting organizations saw themselves championing the benefits of these payouts, many protested.
 Now, the State of Missouri is leading the offense with a newly-proposed bill.

 Dubbed House Bill 119, the plan has been put together by GOP Rep Cody Smith.
-According to Mr. Smith a percentage of all wagers placed should be directed to sports governing bodies.
+According to Mr. Smith, a percentage of all wagers placed should be directed to sports governing bodies.

 In addition, operators will be charged a $10,000 fee for interactive licenses and the same amount when they want to obtain a bricks-and-mortar certification.
 The bill will also seek to put a legal restriction on who can gamble and when, making the legal age 21.

-According to Bill 119, 0.75% of the total sports betting handle will be allocated directly to a special fund that will be used by the Missouri Gaming Commission (MGC), which will then be tasked with re-distributing the money.
+According to Bill 119, 0.75% of the total sports betting handle will be allocated directly to a special fund that will be used by the Missouri Gaming Commission (MGC), which will then be tasked with redistributing the money.

-Another 0.25% from all wagers on NCAA football and Division 1 basketball events will be payed back to the collegiate body.
+Another 0.25% from all wagers on NCAA football and Division 1 basketball events will be paid back to the collegiate body.
 The MGC will seek to endorse colleges that field teams in both competitions.

 The bill will also have operators only base their wagers on official data provided by the main sporting body.
 A number of organizations, including the National Basketball Association (NBA) have signed data deals to do just that – provide accurate and genuine information about the odds of events.

-Anyone who holds a license will also have to pay $5,000 integrity fee back to the MCG.
-For each time a license is renewed, additional $10,000 will have to be submitted as payment of costs associated with the process.
+Anyone who holds a license will also have to pay a $5,000 integrity fee back to the MCG.
+For each time a license is renewed, an additional $10,000 will have to be submitted as payment of costs associated with the process.